 The SRWMD is also responsible for prioritizing and establishing MFLs for water bodies within its boundaries.
-The SRWMD is currently developing a MFL for the Middle Suwannee River, which extends from the mouth of the Withlacoochee River south to Fanning Springs (SRWMD 2016; SRWMD 2022).
+The SRWMD is currently developing a MFL for the Middle Suwannee River, which extends from the mouth of the Withlacoochee River south to Fanning Springs.
 There are several first- and second-magnitude springs along this middle reach of the Suwannee that will ultimately be assigned a spring specific MFL.

 Once MFLs for the Middle Suwannee River and associated springs are established, implementation of protection areas within those watersheds will be based on projected relative impacts of groundwater withdrawals and on vulnerability of the aquifer (SRWMD 2005).
 If MFLs developed by water management districts are to succeed in providing water bodies with adequate protection against significant harm, it will be important to have a diverse group of stakeholders available to assist in guiding the MFL review process.
-Participation by FDEP in the review process will be important, especially since significant problems (e.g., declines in spring flows and loss of submerged aquatic vegetation) have already occurred at other springs in DRP District 2 (Madison Blue, Fanning and Manatee springs) despite MFLs recently assigned to them (SRWMD 2004; SRWMD 2005).
+Participation by DEP in the review process will be important, especially since significant problems (e.g., declines in spring flows) have already occurred at other springs in DRP District 2 (Madison Blue, Fanning and Manatee springs) despite MFLs recently assigned to them (SRWMD 2004; SRWMD 2005).